-- English as a Second Language (ESL) students should contact the assessment office at 619-660-4426 for assistance. - 1.
-Login to WebAdvisor - 2.
+- English as a Second Language (ESL) students should contact the placement center at 619-660-4426 for assistance. - 1.
+Login to Self Service/WebAdvisor - 2.
 Click Students - 3.
-Under Orientation/Assess/Advising, click Assessment/ Placement Questionnaire - See the Assessment website for more information.
+Under Orientation/Placement/Advise Placement Questionnaire - · See the Placement Center for more information.